MehdiSmr/MedServ/README.md

 ## Client Architecture
 The client is multithreaded:
-- one thread reads user input,
+- one thread reads user input.
 - one thread listens for server updates.

 This allows the client to keep chat state updated in real time while the user is typing.